 5. Hayabusa Leather Glory Lace Gloves – Recommended for the Pros

 If the Nevada State Athletic Commission (NSAC) and the International Sport Kickboxing/Karate Association (ISKA) approve of the gloves, you can be sure they are of high-quality.
 The Hayabusa Leather Glory Lace Gloves are not just for beginners but also for those who engage in professional competitions.

 The gloves come with Fusion Splinting, which is a technology that improves wrist support and delivers almost perfect (99.7%) alignment.
 Unlike many gloves, the Hayabusa gear uses laces to secure them in place and promises to provide a customized fit for every user.

 Each glove has the AG inner fabric, which is patented by the brand to regulate temperature and enhance the breathability of the mitts.

-These Hayabusa gloves are not as affordable as the other ones in this list.
-One factor that affects their price is the use of genuine full grain leather, which is viewed to be fine-quality leather.
+These Hayabusa gloves are not as affordable as the other ones on this list.
+One factor that affects their price is the use of genuine full-grain leather, which is viewed to be fine-quality leather.
 They also have Deltra-EG inner Core equipped with Crush Zone Foam constructed to absorb undesirable energy transfer, therefore protecting the hands during hard impacts.